johnvuko/jt-rails-tokenizable/README.md

 end
 ```

-You change the length of the token (128 by default) and disable the presence and uniqueness validations.
+You can change the size of the token (32 by default, which means 64 caracters) and disable the presence and uniqueness validations.
+The generation of token is using `SecureRandom.hex` method.

 A new unique token is generated at the creation of the model.
 You can generate a new token with: